 We are committed to maintaining an open dialogue with our members to raise understanding and awareness of our products, strategy and performance.
 We use the annual general meeting and industry events as the primary mechanism for doing this.

-Our website provides information about the group, including its current and past results and press releases.
+Our website provides information about the group, including its current and past results, vote counts and press releases.

 Giles Kidner - Chairman